My Favourite Hikes in Kananaskis (So Far!)

 After grinding your way up for at least 60 - 75 minutes, the path relents a bit above the treeline and opens up into vast meadows.
 You’ll see the rockwall ahead of you (up on your left).

-Keep climbing through the meadows toward the grassy bench and false summit (to the right).
+Keep climbing on the rocks through the meadows toward the grassy bench and false summit (to the right).
 You’ve worked hard to get here; take time to refresh yourself and enjoy the far-away peaks beyond.
 Many people are satisfied and end their hike here, but it would be a shame to turn around now.

-To tackle the final ascent, follow the trail that runs all along the bottom of the huge rockwall.
-Don’t make the mistake of trying to shortcut your way up; there aren’t many ways up the imposing wall of limestone and it would be folly (or even suicidal) to improvise it.
 You’ll eventually see a black rockband on the wall; here the trail clambers over some large boulders.
 After about 10 minutes of scrambling (use your hands to steady yourself, as the path narrows but retains its steep incline), you’ll suddenly see the summit promontory.
 Congrats; you’ve reached the top of one of the most imposing mountains in the Canadian Rockies!

 On the way down, before you hit the tree line, the scree is tricky and sometimes frustrating to navigate; this is the time to take out those hiking poles.
 Lots of hikers were unsettled, as rocks and pebbles inevitably dislodged under their shoes from the steep incline.
-Naturally, it's easy to get off-trail here, as you concentrate on your steps - try to stop and look ahead to ensure you're on the proper trail, as you wouldn't want to backtrack or traverse on the scree.

 Once you reach your car, dip your tired feet into Whiteman’s Pond for a cool treat.
 You’ve certainly earned it!